The Sedona Conference Working Groups 9 & 10 Joint Annual Meeting 2023

 Hotel Reservation Information

-We have arranged for a very favorable group rate The Benson of $184 per night (plus tax) for a limited block of rooms on the evenings of May 15 & 16.
+We have arranged for a very favorable group rate at The Benson of $184 per night (plus tax) for a limited block of rooms on the evenings of May 15 & 16.
 Some rooms will be available at the Government Rate for WG9 & 10 members who are government employees.
 The group rate will be available for 3 days preceding and 3 days following the dates of the room block, subject to standard guestroom availability.
 The Benson will be holding the block of rooms until April 17, 2023, after which any unsold rooms will be released for sale to the general public.
 After April 17, rooms will be subject to availability.
 Reservation information will be provided in your meeting registration confirmation email.

 CLE